AI-vidence/antakia/README.md

 ## Install and run from source code

-Clone the repo and create a virtual environment!
+Clone the repo and create a virtual environment

 ```
 git clone https://github.com/AI-vidence/antakia.git